gabesoft/trans/README.md

 ```
 => ``{ a: { b: 2 } }``

-Appending one last dot to the end of the field name would indicate that array iteration
+Append one last dot to the end of the field name to indicate that array iteration
 is desired.
 In such a case each array item is passed to the transformer functions and a
 new array is created with the results of the transformations.